Micro Learning Entrepreneurship for Athletes - MLEA

 With the ending of the project and the final MLEA conference, the primary focus of the project itself to promote education through sports and to support the implementation of the EU Guidelines on Dual Career of Athletes was completed, having the tailor-made modular curriculum on entrepreneurship for athletes and former athletes, as a proof of the successful realization of the project goals and outputs.

 The MLEA Project ended on the 31st of March and the project was coordinated by the Zagreb School of Economics and Management (CRO), with project partners including the Croatian Olympic Committee (CRO), Stiftelsen Stockholm School of Economics Institute for Research (SWE), WHU - Otto Beisheim School of Management (GER), Olympic Committee of Bosnia (BIH), Olympic Committee of Serbia (SRB), Olympic Committee of Slovenia (SLO) and the EUSA Institute (SLO).

-The two-year project is co-funded by the Erasmus+ Programme of the European Union.
+The two-year project was co-funded by the Erasmus+ Programme of the European Union.